Cais/opus-primus/readme.txt

 Only the relevant files have been included, a complete download can be found at https://github.com/ComputerWolf/SlickNav

 * FitVids - built by Chris Coyier and Paravel - Version 1.1
-Copyright 2013, Chris Coyier - http://css-tricks.com + Dave Rupert - http://daverupert.com
+Copyright (c) 2013, Chris Coyier - http://css-tricks.com + Dave Rupert - http://daverupert.com
 Released under the WTFPL license - http://sam.zoy.org/wtfpl/ Only the plugin file has been included, the complete project can be found at https://github.com/davatron5000/FitVids.js